 © Denzil Green

-Bar-Le-Duc is a famous French jelly made from red currants.
-In French cooking, the jelly is used along with creams to flavour sauces for wine-braised boar or venison.
+Bar-Le-Duc is a famous French red currant jelly.
+In French cooking, this jelly is used along with creams to flavour sauces for wine-braised boar or venison.
 This saucing technique is called "grand veneur."
 You can use it with beef and pork as well.

 The English like to serve red currant jelly with lamb.
 It's also the basis of the English sauce known as Cumberland Sauce.